Nyanga National Park: Fauna

-A wildlife checklist compiled over several years reveals a remarkable diversity of mammals, including occasional sightings of species such as buffalo and lion that stray into the region from the Mozambique lowlands.
+A wildlife checklist compiled over several years reveals a remarkable diversity of mammals, including occasional sightings of buffalo and lion that stray into the region from the Mozambique lowlands.
 Visitors are likely to see kudu, reedbuck, klipspringer and several other antelope; predators, including leopard and hyaena, are also present.
-The African clawless otter is common in the upper Kairezi River, in the north-east of the park.
+The African clawless otter is common in the upper Kairezi River, in the northeast of the park.

 The park is best known among wildlife conservationists for its populations of blue duiker and Samango monkeys.
 Neither animal is found outside the Eastern Highlands.
 The Inyangani river frog is an endangered amphibian found in rocky, fast-flowing streams in the montane grassland.

 Lake Gulliver and the Mare, Udu, Purdon and Rhodes Dams have been stocked with trout from hatcheries maintained by the Department of National Parks.
 The rainbow trout is most widespread within the park's dams and streams but brown trout and American brook trout are also present.